Telemedicine centres on frontline and de-occupied territories

 Electronic stethoscope

-Allows you to listen and make a recording of the lungs, heart, etc. and transmit it to the doctor
+Allows to listen and make a recording of the lungs, heart, etc. and transmit it to the doctor

 Glanber

-Allows you to perform rapid tests for hemoglobin, cholesterol, uric acid and urine analysis according to 11 indicators
+Allows to perform rapid tests for hemoglobin, cholesterol, uric acid and urine analysis according to 11 indicators

 USB otoscope

-Allows you to view and take a photo or video of the ears, throat and nose and send it to the doctor
+Allows to view and take a photo or video of the ears, throat and nose and send it to the doctor

 Basic equipment